ogait001/academic-profile/_posts/2026-08-04-the-rock-has-not-resigned-en.md

 ---
 layout: post
-description: "An essay on St. John Vianney, the Catholic priesthood, sacramental fidelity, and why the Church endures through faithful priests rather than institutional innovation."
+description: "On St. John Vianney, the Catholic priesthood, and sacramental fidelity through faithful priests rather than institutional innovation."
 title: "The Rock Has Not Resigned"
 subtitle: "St. John Vianney and the Priesthood After Two Thousand Years"
 date: 2026-08-04